Olga-smart/FSD4/readme.md

 * Any number of sliders at one page without conflicts and big performance problems
 * Two slider types: single (1 slider) and double (2 sliders)
 * Support of negative and fractional values
+* Supports both horizontal and vertical views
 * Ability to set custom step
-* Ability to disable UI elements (min and max labels, current value label, scale)
+* Ability to enable/disable UI elements (min and max labels, current value labels, scale)
-* Slider writes its value right into input value field.
+* Slider writes its value right into the input value field.
 This makes it easy to use in any html form
-* Any slider value can be set through data-attribute (eg. data-min="10")
+* Any slider value/property can be set through data-attribute (eg. data-min="10", data-vertical="true")
 * Slider supports external methods to control it after creation

 ## Dependencies
 * [jQuery 1.11.x+](https://jquery.com/)

 ## Usage
+1. Connect jQuery in a convenient way for you
-Add the following libraries to the page:
+2. Add the following files to the page:
-* jQuery
 * rangeSlider.js

-Add the following stylesheets to the page:
 * rangeSlider.css

 ## Initialization
-1. Add div with classes 'range-slider' and 'js-range-slider' to the page:
+1. Add div with classes `range-slider` and `js-range-slider` to the page:
 ```html
 <div class="range-slider js-range-slider"></div>
 ```